bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 ## Built-in Initializers

 Bridgetown ships with several initializers you can add to your configuration.
-In future versions of Bridgetown, we expect to make our overall architecture a little more modular so you can use the initializer system to specify just those key features you need (and by omission which ones you don't!).
+In future versions of Bridgetown, we expect to make our overall architecture a little more modular so you can use the initializer system to specify only those key features you need (and by omission which ones you don't!).

 ### Dotenv

-The Dotenv gem provides a simple way to manage environment variables with your Bridgetown project.
-Simply add the gem to your Gemfile (`bundle add dotenv`), and then add the initializer to your configuration:
+The Dotenv gem allows you to manage environment variables with your Bridgetown project.
+Add the gem to your Gemfile (`bundle add dotenv`), and then add the initializer to your configuration:

 ```rb
 init :dotenv